Paul Cummins (basketball)

-Paul Cummins (born 1984 in County Kildare, Ireland) is an Irish basketball player who plays for the Ireland national basketball team.
+Paul Cummins (born 1984 in County Kildare, Ireland) is an Irish basketball player who played for the Ireland national basketball team.

 Biography

 Cummins was born in County Kildare, Ireland in 1984.
-After he was named 'junior Irish player of the year' in 2001, he went to play basketball and study at the Ravenscroft School in North Carolina.
+After he was named Junior Irish Player of the Year in 2001, he went to play basketball and study at the Ravenscroft School in North Carolina.
 Cummins then attended top ranked national powerhouse South Kent School on an athletic scholarship for one year (2003) and graduated as one of 6 basketball players to earn a further NCAA Division I scholarship from South Kent.

 Career

-Cummins is an Irish senior men's international basketball player and has represented Ireland since he was 15 years old.
+Cummins was an Irish senior men's international basketball player and had represented Ireland since he was 15 years old.
 While attending high-school in America, Cummins was named to the North Carolina All-State basketball and track teams.
 He led the Ravenscroft Ravens to state finals in both basketball and soccer, and was the NC state long-jump champion in 2003.
 At the South Kent School, Cummins joined a nationally ranked basketball team that had six players sign with NCAA Division-1 basketball programs, and one player, Dorell Wright, who made the jump directly to the NBA.
-Throughout the history of Irish basketball thus far, Cummins was one a very small number of Irish-born male players to ever earn a basketball scholarship to an American NCAA Division I college (Lafayette College) under head Coach Fran O'Hanlon.
-By the end of his college career he was ranked 5th in most three-pointers made in Lafayette basketball history and was named to the National Association of Basketball Coaches (NABC) Honor Court.
-Cummins scored 20 plus points on three occasions, including a big home win over Army.
-Cummins started for Lafayette throughout each of his four years there and as a freshman, Cummins high-scored with 17 points against final-four team Louisville (2004).
+Cummins was one a very small number of Irish-born male players to ever earn a basketball scholarship to an American NCAA Division I college (Lafayette College) under head Coach Fran O'Hanlon.
+As a four-year starter, he ranked fifth all-time in three-point field goals made at the school by his graduation in 2008, was named to the National Association of Basketball Coaches (NABC) Honor Court, and recorded several high-scoring performances including 20+ point games and a standout 17-point performance against Louisville in 2004.

 After graduating in 2008, Cummins played professionally in Europe.
-In 2019 Cummins signed for the City of Edinburgh Kings basketball club where he won the Scottish National Cup, was the Scottish cup final MVP (24 points), was named 'National-League Import Player of the Year' and finished as the Scottish league's top scorer at 26 ppg.
+In 2009, he joined the City of Edinburgh Kings in Scotland, where he led the league in scoring (26 PPG), won the Scottish National Cup, and was named Scottish Cup Final MVP.
+He was also named National League Import Player of the Year.
 In the Scottish Universities league final, Cummins scored 54 points as Edinburgh defeated rivals Glasgow to win the title.
-In 2010 Cummins signed with the Ulster Elks and averaged 18 ppg in the Irish Superleague.
-In 2011/2012 Cummins signed with Belfast Star where he averaged 20 ppg and finished as the top scoring Irish player in the Superleague.
-After numerous recurring knee injuries since 2009, he decided to retire from playing basketball competitively in 2012.
-After three years Cummins then returned to the court and signed wit Templeogue Basketball Club (TBC) who compete in the Irish Superleague from 2015-2017.
-In those two years with TBC Cummins won the Irish Superleage Cup (2015/2016) and then the Irish Superleague in the 2016/2017 season.
-Cummins retired after the 2017 Irish Superleague victory.
+He later played for the Ulster Elks and Belfast Star in the Irish Superleague, finishing as the top Irish scorer in 2011–2012 with an average of 20 PPG.
+Cummins retired in 2012 due to recurring knee injuries, but returned in 2015 to join Templeogue Basketball Club, winning both the Irish Superleague Cup (2016) and the Superleague title (2017) before retiring fully.